 Green Garden Salad

 Make a simple green salad with cherry tomatoes and cucumber.
-Toss it with a red wine vinegar and olive oil vinaigrette.
+Toss it with a dash of red wine vinegar and olive oil vinaigrette.

 Want an even quicker garden salad?
-Pick up a package of garden salad mix from the store that contains red cabbage and carrots and a bottle of your favorite dressing for a no-prep side dish.
+Purchase a package of garden salad mix from the store containing red cabbage and carrots and a bottle of your favorite dressing for a no-prep side dish.

 Cold dill pickles pair perfectly with a sloppy joe meal.
 Crispy, cold dill pickles will help balance out the richness of your sloppy joes.
 The bonus is there is no prep work involved!

 Onion rings are a great alternative to fries.
 Because sloppy joes usually contain onions or onion powder, battered onion rings are great.
 The flavor pairs well with sloppy joes and the crispiness from the batter will compliment your sloppy joe dinner.

 If you have sliced raw veggies on hand, go for it.
 The cool, crunchy veggies will pair well with the rich, hot, sloppy joe sauce.

 If you want to make a super simple creamy coleslaw, pick up a bag of shredded cabbage from the store and toss it with this coleslaw dressing!
 It’s my favorite easy coleslaw recipe that’s always a hit!

 Or, swing by a local restaurant and pick up some prepared coleslaw to go.

 Steamed broccoli is a quick, nutritious side dish that’ll go well with your sloppy joe dinner.